-- The transit agency should consider an applicant's potential travel during all seasons throughout the entire region, not only near the home or workplace. - Secondary conditions, such as disorientation, fatigue and difficulties with balance, should be considered, as well as variable conditions, such as multiple sclerosis, which may change the applicant's ability to travel at different times. - Staff proficient in assessing functional ability to use the fixed-route service and evaluating barriers to travel should conduct eligibility and route assessments.
+- Secondary conditions, such as disorientation, fatigue and difficulties with balance, should be considered, as well as variable conditions, such as multiple sclerosis, which may change the applicant's ability to travel at different times. - Staff proficient in assessing functional ability to use the fixed-route service and evaluating barriers to travel should conduct eligibility and route assessments.